openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

 1. Download YOLOv4 weights from [yolov4.weights](https://drive.google.com/open?id=1cewMfusmPjYWbrnuJRuKhPMwRe_b9PaT).

 2. Implement custom layer Mish.
-The code below should be contain in .py file with any name in the same folder as yolo4_weight.h5 file.
+The code below should be contain in mish.py file in the same folder as yolo4_weight.h5 file.
 ```python
 import tensorflow as tf